 - V2 is the ultimate quantity of the answer

-By utilizing this equation, you may regulate the focus of an answer to account for adjustments in temperature.
+Through the use of this equation, you may alter the focus of an answer to account for adjustments in temperature.

 Confirm and Interpret Outcomes